Khaudum the wildest national park in Namibia

 • Be cautious around waterholes.

-• Do not leave food or waste outside the campsite.
+• Do not leave food or litter outside your campsite.

 • Only light fires in designated areas and extinguish them completely.